Akbarsait/powertools-data/fabric/notes-guides/fabric-analytics-engineer.md

   1. Calculated columns appear in columns in the data view, measure does not, measure only appears in the view.
   2. Calculated columns appear in the Model view, not Measure.
 - The Lakehouse in Microsoft Fabric provides a feature to efficiently load common file types to an optimized Delta table ready for analytics.
 The Load to Table feature allows users to load a single file or a folder of files to a table with Delta Lake table format with V-Order optimization enabled.
-- The Microsoft Capacity Metrics app, also known as the metrics app, serves as a monitoring tool within the Microsoft Power BI service.
+- **Microsoft Capacity Metrics app/metrics app:** serves as a monitoring tool within the Microsoft Power BI service.
 It offers functionalities to track and analyze the resource utilization.
 - **Dynamic Management Views** (DMVs) provided for you to receive live SQL query lifecycle insights: sys.dm_exec_connections, sys.dm_exec_sessions, sys.dm_exec_request
 - **Permission in Lakehouse:** By default, sharing a lakehouse grants users read permission to the lakehouse, the associated SQL endpoint, and the default semantic model.
 In addition to these default permissions, you can grant:
   1. ReadData permission on SQL endpoint to access data without SQL policy.